Ritesh332/Task8/README.md

-# Task 8 - VPN Hands-On and Browser Security
+# Task 8 - Working and understanding VPN

 ## Objective
 Gain hands-on experience with VPNs and understand their role in privacy, encryption, and secure communication.
-Also, identify and remove suspicious browser extensions to enhance browser security.

 ---